Essential Amalfi Walking - short break - AMA7

 VARIATIONS IN AMALFI AND/OR RAVELLO

-It is possible to do this tour as well, while based in a hotel in Ravello.
+It is possible to do this tour as well, while based in a hotel in Atrani or Ravello.
 A large selection off ‘Premiere Inns’, very good hotels, is available, many among the world’s best hotels, as acclaimed from Condé Nast Traveler, Travel+Leisure and many others.
 Genius Loci Travel, as the leading adventure travel company on the Amalfi Coast, can book your room in any hotel you could dream of!